 EGI Cloud Federation

 The EGI Federated Cloud is a multi-national cloud system that integrates institutional clouds into a scalable computing platform for data and/or compute driven applications and services.
 The architecture of the EGI Federated Cloud was defined in 2011-2012 and this was fully implemented by May 2014.
 Since then, the EGI Federated Cloud is a federation of autonomously operated, heterogeneous ‘Infrastructure as a Service’ (IaaS) type clouds, with all the participating cloud providers implementing and exposing the same set of interfaces towards cloud users and cloud administrators.
 These common interfaces allow providers to connect their sites to EGI central services and provide to users a common standard interfaces (OCCI) to manage and instantiate Virtual Machine images on the participating clouds in a homogeneous way.
-Implementations of these common interfaces are currently available for the OpenStack, OpenNebula and Synnefo cloud management frameworks.
-Connectors for other cloud management frameworks can be implemented as needed.
+Implementations of these common interfaces are currently available for the OpenStack, OpenNebula and Synnefo Cloud Management Frameworks (CMFs).
+Connectors for other CMFs) can be implemented as needed.

-This initial concept of the EGI Federated Cloud is changing its scope and architecture and becomes a collaboration that enables various types of cloud federations to serve diverse demands of researchers from both academia and industry.
-The new EGI Federated Cloud brings together scientific communities, R&D projects, technology and resource providers to form a community that integrates and maintains a flexible solution portfolio that enables various types of cloud federations with IaaS to PaaS and SaaS capabilities.
+This initial concept of the EGI Federated Cloud is changing its scope and architecture, becoming a collaboration that enables various types of cloud federations to serve diverse demands of researchers from both academia and industry.
+The new EGI Federated Cloud brings together scientific communities, R&D projects, technology and resource providers to form a community that integrates and maintains a flexible solution portfolio that enables various types of cloud federations with IaaS, to PaaS and SaaS capabilities.
 The collaboration is committed to the use of open source tools and services that are reusable across scientific disciplines.
 These tools and services form a flexible portfolio from which a scientific community can mix and match items to establish its own, customised cloud federation.

 Cloud Federations